stephenserjeant/sounds-of-bears/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Below is the default help text that comes with the theme.
+Feel free to delete it when you are comfortable with editing!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for